axel-springer-kugawana/gsl-seo-geo-consumer/http-api-standards/api-doc.md

     - the responses
     - the error messages

-- The API documenation **SHOULD** also include the following sections :
-    - an introduction expliciting what the API is about
-    - a contact email
-    - an authentication part expliciting :
-        - the authentication scheme(s) used by the API
-        - the list of scopes needed to use the API if relevant
-    - an API overview expliciting :
-        - the naming conventions
-        - the glossary
-        - the versioning strategy
-        - the supported HTTP status codes
-        - any specific information about the API
-    - the list of custom errors expliciting with an human readable documentation
-    - a changelog
-    - a migration guide from the previous relevant version

 - The API documentaiton **MUST** include the following field : `x-aviv-service`.
 The value **MUST** conform to this format `<Domain>.<Capability or Experience>.<Context>`.

 Examples : `seeker.classified-details.classified-details-service`  or `seeker.seo.link-box`.